 The area is known for its cold and harsh winters.
 From mid-November 1535, Cartier and his fleet lay frozen solid on the river for five months.
 When they ran out of fresh supplies, the crew became sick with scurvy, and many of the men died.

 The native St Lawrence Iroquoians taught Cartier and his crew to make tea from the bark and needles of the pine tree.
 This supplied a small amount of vitamin C. While drinking the tea few times a day, most of the men recovered from their illness within a week or two.

-Later it was found that apart from vitamin C, the pine bark contains bioflavonoids that have strong antioxidant activity.
+Later it was found that apart from vitamin C, the pine bark contains bioflavonoids that have potent antioxidant activity.

 In 1947, Professor Jacques Masquelier developed and patented a technique to extract oligomeric proanthocyanidins (OPC) from pine bark and grape seeds.
 He named the extract from pine bark “Pycnogenol”.

 Bioflavonoids are found in many plants (1), most notably apples, maritime pine bark, cinnamon, Aronia fruit, cocoa beans, grape seed, grape skin and red wines.
 Bilberry, cranberry, black currant, green tea, black tea and many other plants also contain these bioflavonoids.

 The US Department of Agriculture (USDA) has provided a database for the OPC content of selected foods (2).

 Some studies have suggested that bioflavonoids may have positive effects on many different biologic functions.
 At he present time, there is a lot of ongoing research on the possible health benefits of individual bioflavonoids.